xisiot/lora-system/docs/Implementations/Motes.md

 ## Motes Emulator

 This is a useful tool to emulate end devices (a.k.a.
-Motes) and test LoRa™ server based on *LoRaWAN™* *1.0.2 protocol*.
+Motes) and test LoRa server based on *LoRaWAN™* *1.0.2 protocol*.

 ### Requirements